Christian views on birth control: Lutheranism

 The Evangelical Lutheran Church in America allows for contraception in the event the potential parents do not intend to care for a child.
-Other Lutheran churches or synods take other positions, or do not take any position at all.
-For example, in 1990 the Lutheran Churches of the Reformation passed a resolution titled "Procreation" stating that birth control, in all forms, is sin, although they "allow for exegetical differences and exceptional cases (casuistry)", for example, when the woman's life is at risk.
 Laestadian Lutheran Churches do not permit the use of birth control.
 Neither the Lutheran Church–Missouri Synod nor the Wisconsin Evangelical Lutheran Synod has an official position on contraception.

 Methodism

-The United Methodist Church holds that "each couple has the right and the duty prayerfully and responsibly to control conception according to their circumstances".
+The United Methodist Church holds "each couple has the right and the duty prayerfully and responsibly to control conception according to their circumstances".
 Its Resolution on Responsible Parenthood states that in order to "support the sacred dimensions of personhood, all possible efforts should be made by parents and the community to ensure that each child enters the world with a healthy body, and is born into an environment conducive to realization of his or her potential".
 To this end, the United Methodist Church supports "adequate public funding and increased participation in family planning services by public and private agencies".